Is It Worth Visiting Johannesburg?

 With a friend of mine from Salzburg, we then ventured across the southern part of this vast and varied continent for a challenging and rewarding southern Africa roadtrip that would see us exploring six diverse countries and having life-changing experiences.
 We undertook such an intense adventure, witnessing surreal landscapes and facing adverse struggles, that we both came out of it exhausted and pushed to the very limits of our comfort zones, yet utterly grateful for the privilege of such an experience.

-We hated it.
 Johannesburg is notoriously ranked one of the most dangerous cities in Africa.
-Unfortunately, the lawlessness of the city and the corruption at every level of society, in combination with rampant poverty, has provided a breeding ground for crime.
-The moment I checked into my hostel and was left behind by Nikias in tears and feeling shocked at my sudden loneliness on this continent, I was warned by the receptionist to never go out alone and if I did, to not bring anything with me that could easily be plucked away by pickpocketers with hungry fingers.
+Unfortunately, the lawlessness of the city in combination with rampant poverty has provided a breeding ground for crime.
+The moment I checked into my hostel and feeling shocked at my sudden loneliness on this continent, I was told by the receptionist to never go out of the hostel alone and to not bring anything with me that could easily be plucked away by pickpocketers.
+Thankfully, the hostel was a little haven in the city.

+JoBurg Airport is one of the busiest on the entire continent, providing connections to many destinations, so travelers are many here.
 JoBurg is the largest city in South Africa and the downtown core is said to be the richest square mile on the continent.
-Historically established as a prosperous gold mining city, the gold mines are now legally closed down and many now occupied illegally by gangs with very territorial notions.
+Historically established as a prosperous gold mining city, the gold mines are now legally closed down and many now occupied by gangs.
 JoBurg was the home of Mandela and Tambo's law firm, the first black-owned law firm in the entire country.
-Nelson Mandela is of course world famous, with his arrest for treason linked to the creation of the ANC and his subsequent 27-year imprisonment on Robben Island off the coast of Cape Town.
+Nelson Mandela is of course a well-known name, with his arrest for treason linked to the creation of the ANC and his subsequent 27-year imprisonment on Robben Island off the coast of Cape Town.
 The Curiocity Hostel where I stayed was actually the home of the Pacific Printing Press which, during apartheid, published materials for the ANC and Black Sash even claiming to offer refuge to the likes of Mandela himself.

 jana meerman johannesburg south africa (1)